 How important is household work, anyway

 Okay, the Barnards may be a little odd.
-Really, just how important is it that household work is shared?
+Just how important is it that household work is shared?
 In 2007 telephone survey of two thousand Americans, the Pew Research Center discovered a surprising shift in what contributed to a successful marriage.
 Compared to a similar 1999 study, people felt the same way about most issues.
-But on two their responses were quite different.
-Twenty-four percent more rated children as less important to a successful marriage, and fifteen percent more rated the sharing of household tasks as more important.
+But two responses were quite different.
+An increase of 24% rated children as less important to a successful marriage, and an increase of 15% rated the sharing of household tasks as more important.
 In fact, the sharing of work came in as the third most import ingredient of a happy marriage after fidelity and a happy sex life.

 Dads aren’t the main problem any longer

 A few decades ago, mention housework and a forest accusing fingers would point at men.
 But times have changed men.
 According to the Pew Research Center, most family men now do a fair share of cooking, cleaning and other housework.
 Kim Parker, senior researcher at Pew, puts it this way: “Among the biggest fans of today's dads is a group of women who may well be the best qualified to evaluate them: working moms.
 They're married to these men after all, and they function at the epicenter of the busy households where modern dads must pitch in at every turn.
 Fully 72% of married moms who work at least part-time and are raising young children say dads are now doing as good a job or better than their counterparts did a generation ago; only 26% say they're falling short.